9 Ways to Help You Wake Up Naturally (Without an Alarm)

 Consistent Sleep-Wake Schedule

 Once you determine your ideal sleep duration, plan accordingly.
-For example, if 8 hours of shuteye allows you to feel the most refreshed and you have to up at 6:00 a.m., that means your bedtime should be 10:00 p.m.
+For example, if 8 hours of shuteye allows you to feel the most refreshed and you have to be up at 6:00 a.m., that means your bedtime should be 10:00 p.m.

 Most importantly, stick to your schedule every day so that your body becomes used to it.
-You are training yourself to naturally fall asleep and wake up when you need it to.
+You are training yourself to naturally fall asleep and wake up when you need to.

 While it may be harder to maintain a consistent bedtime and wake-up time on the weekends, it’s important to adhere to your regular sleep schedule then as well.